 One of the main differences between inheritance tax in the UK is that French inheritance tax is applied to the individual and not the estate.
 This means rather than the estate having a sole tax allowance; it is the individual that has the allowance.
 If you look at the latest French tax rates page, you will see that the level of allowance varies enormously depending on the relation to the donor.

 The allowances are ‘per individual’; thus, the more beneficiaries you have the more can be left behind with no inheritance tax.

-The allowance is now reset every 15 years (as of 17th August 2012) thus, it is possible to gradually give away assets to close relatives, in life, with no inheritance tax, with very long-term planning, but it is clear that other solutions are required, as 15 years is clearly a huge step up from the five it was, not all that long ago.
+The allowance is reset every 15 years thus, it is possible to gradually give away assets to close relatives, in life, with no inheritance tax, with very long-term planning, but it is clear that other solutions are required, as 15 years is clearly a significant time to plan for.